elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

 user/portal decides WES1, TES2 and DRS3 will be used.

 The user is redirected to ELIXIR AAI for authentication before submitting the workflow.
+The portal initiates three regular OAuth2 Authorisation code flows to obtain three access token from AS (arrows 2-6,7-11,12-16);
+- one ("at4WES") that will permit its holder (the portal) to initiate a workflow in WES1 (scope=WES1_execute)
+- one ("at4TES") that will permit its holder (in particular, WES) to initiate a task in TES2 (scope=TES2_execute)
+- one ("at4DRS") that will permit its holder (in particular, TES) to access files in DRS3 (scope=DRS3_read)

-The portal uses regular OAuth2 Authorisation code flow to obtain an access token from AS (arrows 2,4,5,6).
-After a successful authentication ELIXIR AAI will ask the user to give their permission to the portal and the downstream system components to initiate a workflow in WES1 (scope=WES1_execute), initiate a task in TES2 (scope=TES2_execute) and access files in DRS3 (DRS3_read) on behalf of themselves (arrow 3).
+After a successful authentication ELIXIR AAI will ask the user to give their permission to these three actions (in OAuth2 speak, "authorise the scopes"), one by one.

-To initiate the workflow in WES1 the portal calls the API of WES1 and attaches the access token to the request (arrow 7).
-WES1 validates the access token (arrows 8,9) and checks that it has the scope that is needed for its API call (scope=WES1_execute).
+To initiate the workflow in WES1 the portal calls the API of WES1 and attaches the "at4WES" access token to the request (arrow 17).
+Also "at4TES" and "at4DRS" access tokens are attached to the call for later use.
+WES1 validates the "at4WES" access token
+(arrows 18-19) and checks that it has the scope that is needed for its API call (scope=WES1_execute).
 If the access token is invalid or does not contain the scope WES1 will reject the request.
 For an expired access token a refresh process will be tried, see [section